Drew Waters Preview, Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in the league.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.80).
+- The Athletics' 5.79 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to give up 169 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- Athletics pitchers combine to surrender the fifth-most home runs in baseball (170 total, 1.4 per game).

-- Blackburn makes the start for the Athletics, his 14th of the season.
-He is 3-3 with a 4.09 ERA and 74 strikeouts through 72 2/3 innings pitched.
+- Jimenez will take the mound to start for the Athletics, his first of the season.

-- In his most recent time out on Wednesday, the righty went seven scoreless innings against the St. Louis Cardinals while surrendering six hits.
+- The 29-year-old righty came out of the bullpen in his last outing this season, one of nine appearances so far.

-- The 29-year-old has put up an ERA of 4.09, with 9.2 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .289 batting average against him.
+- In nine games this season, he has compiled a 6.75 ERA and averages 4.5 strikeouts per nine innings while opposing batters are hitting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.